bjherger/blog_posts/agile-blog-post/cheat_sheet/scrum_cheat_sheet.md

-# Scrum Cheat Sheet

-Created by: Brendan Herger

-Created: 2017-02-13

-Updated: 2017-02-14
+# Project Management, an engineer's guide

 **tl;dr:** Scrum is an approach (interface) to allow developers to quickly and efficiently build useful products.
-It is defined by
-3 roles, 4 meetings, and 3 artifacts.
-Implementing this interface has helped many groups to run more efficiently.
+By following a few roles and meetings, your team can build more quickly and efficiently, without tripping over common project management shortcomings

 ## Intro
 Scrum is a common project management paradigm that allows software engineers to efficiently build software.
-Similar to building and using a CI/CD framework or micro-service framework, it allows software engineers to pay a bit more upfront to reduce friction and reduce overall work.
+Similar to building and using a CI/CD framework or micro-service framework, it allows software engineers to invest a bit more upfront, and reduce friction and reduce overall work.

 ### Scrum as an interface
-It is an interface, in the Java sense of [interface](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html), which defines certain roles, meetings and artifacts which a team promises to implement.
+Scrum is an interface, in the Java sense of [interface](https://docs.oracle.com/javase/tutorial/java/concepts/interface.html), which defines certain roles, meetings and artifacts which a team promises to implement.
 This interface has been optimized to:

  - Minimize meeting time
  - Regularize workload
  - Keep projects tightly tied to customer need